Some women lose an excessive amount of blood during their period.

-The average amount of blood lost during a period is 30-40 millilitres (ml), with 9 out of 10 women losing less than 80ml.
+The average amount of blood lost during a period is 30 to 40 millilitres (ml), with 9 out of 10 women losing less than 80ml.
 Heavy menstrual bleeding is considered to be 60ml or more in each cycle.

-However, it's not usually necessary to measure blood loss.
-Most women have a good idea about how much bleeding is normal for them during their period and can tell when this amount increases or decreases.
+But it's not usually necessary to measure blood loss.
+Most women have a good idea of how much bleeding is normal for them during their period, and can tell when this amount increases or decreases.

 A good indication that your blood loss is excessive is if:

 - you feel you're using an unusually high number of tampons or pads